 This post may contain affiliate links.
 As an Amazon associate, I earn from qualifying purchases.

 Because of our son’s slow weight gain, our pediatrician gave us the go-ahead to feed him cake, ice cream, milkshakes, and whatever else he wanted (in addition to constantly introducing him to healthy foods, of course).
-Well, ice cream and milkshakes turned out to be a no-go because of our son’s food allergies, but even if it wasn’t for the allergies, he hated ice cream and cake when he tried those.
+Well, ice cream and milkshakes turned out to be a no-go because of our son’s food allergies.
+But even if it wasn’t for the allergies, our son hated ice cream and cake when he tried those.

 So when our kid decided he liked French fries, we were relieved that we had one more food to throw into his food rotation.
 At first I felt really awful about feeding my son French fries.
 If we were out in public and I got him McDonalds or just a side order of fries when we were out to eat, I felt like the world was judging me for feeding my son junk food.
 And they probably were judging me.
 There is so much mom-shaming and judging going on nowadays.